saysimple/saysimple-plugin-devkit/README.md

 __input__

-This function does not require an input
+This function does not require an input.

 __output__

-This function does not require an output
+This function does not require an output.

 __usage__